microsoft/azure-iot-developer-kit/docs/_projects/01-connect-iot-hub.md

 5. After the device is created, open the device in the **Device Explorer** pane.

-6. Make a note of the primary key of the device connection string.
+6. Make a note of the primary key of the **device connection string**.

    ![Get the device connection string]({{"/assets/images/happy-path-get-device-connection-string-in-device-explorer-portal.png" | absolute_url }})